The NY Working Woman's Pocket Guide

 When can I begin taking paid family leave?

-You can start receiving benefits six months after your start date.
+You are entitled to take paid family leave if you have worked for your employer for at least six months.
 If you work less than 20 hours per week, you may need to work for slightly longer (175 days) to qualify.